Trixarian/NetherSX2-classic/README.md

 * Unlock more Global settings in the App Settings
 * Update the GameDB, Controller Support, and the Widescreen and No-Interlace Patches
 * Add additional AetherSX2/NetherSX2 spesific fixes to the GameDB
-* Resign the APK to prevent the Google Play Store auto-update from installing 3064 over it
+* Resign the APK to prevent the Google Play Store Auto-Update from installing 3064 over it

 ## Prerequisites
 Windows: